-Born: 1769, baptized 6 Oct 1769, Nuneaton, Warwickshire, England
+- Born: 1769, baptized 6 Oct 1769, Nuneaton, Warwickshire, England

-Married: 19 Apr 1795, to Susanna Payne (1765-1806) at the Church of St Mary, Bartlow, Cambridge, England
+- Married: 19 Apr 1795, to Susanna Payne (1765-1806) at the Church of St Mary, Bartlow, Cambridge, England

-Married: Dorothy (1781-1814), 6 Jan 1813, Quebec (city,) Lower Canada
+- Married: Dorothy (1781-1814), 6 Jan 1813, Quebec (city,) Lower Canada

-Married: Susanna or Susan Andrews (1775-bef 1842), widow of William Shields and Samuel Bird, St Andrews Presbyterian Church, Quebec (city), Quebec, Lower Canada
+- Married: Susanna or Susan Andrews (1775-bef 1842), widow of William Shields and Samuel Bird, St Andrews Presbyterian Church, Quebec (city), Quebec, Lower Canada

-Died: After 1843, Fallbrook, Bathurst Twp, Lanark County, Upper Canada
+- Died: After 1843, Fallbrook, Bathurst Twp, Lanark County, Upper Canada

-Buried: Unknown, probably on property in Bathurst Twp (unmarked)
+- Buried: Unknown, probably on property in Bathurst Twp (unmarked)

-Family Tree: Sergeant John Ashby
+- Family Tree: Sergeant John Ashby

-Children: with Susanna Payne, William (1788- ), Susannah (1793- ), Letitia (1796-1850), Patience (1800-1880), Harriett (1803-1882)
+- Children: John and Susanna Payne, William (1788- ), Susannah (1793- ), Letitia (1796-1850), Patience (1800-1880), Harriett (1803-1882)

-Children: with Dorothy (1781-abt 1814), widow of William Preston, Ann (1814- )
+- Children: John and Dorothy (1781-abt 1814), widow of William Preston, Ann (1814- )

-Children: with Susanna Andrews (1775-bef 1842), Joseph (1817-abt 1817), William (1819-1899)
+- Children: with John and Susanna Andrews (1775-bef 1842), Joseph (1817-abt 1817), William (1819-1899)

 John Ashby (1769-abt1843) was the eldest son and one of a family of ten children.
 His parents Robert Ashby (1743-1783) and Elizabeth Yardley (1744-1783) were yet another generation in a long line of Ashby families.

-John Ashby’s Military Record
+John Ashby’s Military Career

+Both John Ashby, my 3x great grandfather, and his brother Robert Ashby (1781- ) pursued successful military careers, John in the army, and Robert in the navy.
+John served in several regiments, enlisting in the 34th and 35th Foot Regiment on the 25th of March 1805.
 During the period of John’s service, the 34th (Cumberland) Regiment of Foot served under Regimental Colonel George Fitzroy, 2nd Lord Southampton.
-The Regiment was posted to the Cape of Good Hope in 1800 and to India in 1802 where it remained in a campaign against the Maratha Empire for nineteen years.
+The Regiment served in the Cape of Good Hope in 1800 and in India in 1802.
+This group remained in a campaign against the Maratha Empire for nineteen years.
+A second battalion of the regiment formed in 1804.

 In 1815, the battalion was renumbered as the 4th Royal Veteran Battalion and was disbanded in 1816.
 Fortunately, John chose to stay in Canada.
 On 10 November 1816, the ship transporting the families who chose to return to England was wrecked and 143 people drowned.